khulnasoft-lab/design.khulnasoft.com/contents/usability/ai-human-interaction.md

 ## Guidelines

 **Start with the user, not the technology.** AI technology should be leveraged to enhance the user experience, rather than be the primary focus.
 Design with a deep understanding of the user's needs, goals, and pain points.
 If you aren't aligned with a user's need, you are building a system that does not solve a problem.
-Instead of asking "Can we use AI to _____?", ask yourself "How might we solve _____?".
+Instead of asking "Can we use AI to _____?", ask yourself "How might we help users _____?".

 **Understand when to automate.** Not everything should be automated.
 Understand if a task is a good fit for AI or if it is better done by a human.
 Users may not want certain tasks to be automated or augmented by AI.